Skip Navigation

 Objective

-Woodhouse-Sakati syndrome (WSS) is a rare autosomal recessive neuroendocrine disorder characterized by a variety of endocrine and neurological involvement, including extrapyramidal symptoms and intellectual disability.
+Woodhouse-Sakati syndrome (WSS) is a rare autosomal recessive neuroendocrine disorder characterized by a variety of endocrine and neurological manifestations, including extrapyramidal symptoms and intellectual disability.

 Methods

-This report presents five Iranian patients with WSS with their genetic characterizations, also reporting the first Iranian patient to undergo Deep Brain Stimulation (DBS).
+This report presents the genetic characterization of five Iranian patients with WSS, including the first Iranian patient to undergo deep brain stimulation (DBS).

 Conclusion